EURO 2021: How to prepare your app and acquisition campaigns

-As this major event draws near, we wanted to share our experience of over 500 projects and give you the keys to a successful Euro 2020 campaign.
+As this major event draws near, we wanted to share our experience of over 500 projects and give you the keys to a successful campaign for the Euro.
 We have learned strategic and creative lessons by working with players from the world of football such as UEFA, BeSoccer, FuboTV, TUDN, One Football, Benchr, MPG and many others.

 Prepare your application

 – What are the main lines of communication?
 Ask yourself how you want to approach the Euro 2021, an event that brings everyone together.
 Specific UX, presentation, special features, there are many lines to think about.
 Make sure you are in time for the submission deadlines for apps on the stores if you plan to make changes.